 4. Use Oxygen Absorbers or Desiccants in Your Jerky Container

-- 【Food-Grade Material】: Our Oxygen Absorbers packaging is made of food-grade material and passed strict food testing, so it can be safely stored with food without peculiar smells like other inferior products, and 100% retains the original taste of food.
+- FOOD GRADE & SAFE - Our Oxygen Absorbers packaging is made of food-grade material and passed strict food testing, so it can be safely stored with food without peculiar.
+Products are strictly tested to ensure the highest level of compliance to safety standards.

 Inexpensive and convenient, oxygen absorbers and moisture-absorbing desiccants help you regulate your jerky’s environment and make it last longer.
 Just pop a packet in with your jerky and let it work its magic.

 Which one should you choose?
 The answer depends on where you live and where you’ll be storing your jerky.